-Subsidiaries are entities controlled by the Consolidated entity.
-Control exists when the Consolidated entity has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+Subsidiaries are entities controlled by the consolidated entity.
+Control exists when the consolidated entity has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 In assessing control, potential voting rights that presently are exercisable or convertible are taken into account.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.

-Investments in subsidiaries are carried at their cost of acquisition in the Company's financial statements.
+Investments in subsidiaries are carried at the lower of cost and recoverable amount in the Company's financial statements.